cemvarol/AZ-304-Labs/Lab-06/Lab-06.md

 1. In the Azure portal, on the blade displaying the connection strings for the **lab04db** database, copy the ADO.NET connection string.

-1. Switch back to the editor window and replace the placeholder `<your_ado_net_connection_string>` with the value of the connection string you copied in the previous step.
+1. Switch back to the editor window and replace the placeholder `<PLEASE_REPLACE_YOUR_ADO_NET_CONNECTION_STRING>` with the value of the connection string you copied in the previous step.

 1. In the connection string you copied into the editor window, replace the placeholder `{your_password}` with **1q2w3e4r5t6y***.